What is the IoT value chain and why is it important?

-The hardware domain includes players that design the chipsets (for example, Arm) and sell chipsets (such as Altair and Qualcomm), and providers of SIMs and modules (such as G+D, Sierra Wireless and Telit).
+The hardware domain includes players that design the chipsets (for example, Kigen) and sell chipsets (such as Sony Semiconductor and Qualcomm), and providers of SIMs and modules (such as G+D, Sierra Wireless and Telit).
 It also includes original equipment manufacturers (OEMs) that build the devices such as smart meters (for example, Diehl Metering and Itron) and are building connectivity enablers into their devices.

-Companies such as AWS, Google and Microsoft all offer IoT stacks for the backend component of IoT deployment.
+Companies such as AWS and Microsoft offer IoT stacks for the backend component of IoT deployment.
 They have become an integral part of the IoT value chain because companies increasingly require that their data is delivered to the cloud.